Shrugs/YoText/README.md

 Signup users at `/create`.

-Host your own texting yo by cloning this repo and creating an info.py with the following values.
+Host your own texting yo by cloning this repo and creating an info.py with the following values and creating a new heroku app.

 ```python
 db_name = ""